 \section{Introduction}

-Since the first detection of \ac{GW} in 2015~\cite{LIGOScientific:2016aoc}, almost a hundred \ac{GW} signals from binary mergers have been detected~\cite{KAGRA:2021vkt}.
+Since the first detection of \acp{GW} in 2015~\cite{LIGOScientific:2016aoc}, almost a hundred \ac{GW} signals from binary mergers have been detected~\cite{KAGRA:2021vkt}.
 Such detections have significantly impacted various aspects of astronomy and fundamental physics~\cite{LIGOScientific:2021sio, KAGRA:2021duu, LIGOScientific:2023bwz}.
-The next-generation \ac{GW} detectors promise to unlock mysteries in astrophysics, fundamental physics, and cosmology \cite{einstein_telescope_science_case, Maggiore_2020_ET_science_case, Branchesi_2023_ET_science_case, CE_horizon_study, LISA_science_case}.
+The next-generation \ac{GW} detectors promise to unlock mysteries in astrophysics, fundamental physics, and cosmology \cite{einstein_telescope_science_case, Branchesi_2023_ET_science_case, CE_horizon_study, LISA_science_case}.
 One such proposal is the \ac{ET}~\cite{einstein_telescope}, a third-generation ground-based \ac{GW} detector.

-One of the proposals for the \ac{ET} consists of a colocated detector network.
+One of the proposals for the \ac{ET} consists of a collocated detector network.
 Such a setting gives rise to a novel challenge, namely, correlated detector noise.
-Due to the proximity of the colocated detectors~\cite{ET_design_report}, the noise in each of the detectors is expected to have a non-negligible correlation.
-The correlation is likely coming from seismic perturbations, Newtonian noise \cite{janssensImpactCorrelatedSeismic2022,janssensCorrelated01Hz40HzSeismic2024} and magnetic fluctuation \cite{janssensCorrelated11000Hz2023,janssensImpactSchumannResonances2021}.
-While the literature recognizes the profound implications of correlated noise, existing research predominantly addresses its influence on the search of isotropic stocahstic \ac{GW} background \cite{janssensImpactCorrelatedSeismic2022,janssensCorrelated11000Hz2023,janssensCorrelated01Hz40HzSeismic2024,janssensImpactSchumannResonances2021}.
-A recent study \cite{janssensCorrelated01Hz40HzSeismic2024} reports that the seismic correlations are significant over several hundreds of meters to a few kilometers in the frequency range 0.01 Hz to 40 Hz.
-Notably, the impact of correlated noise on \ac{GW} transients has not been factored into the most recent extensive evaluation of various \ac{ET} designs \cite{branchesiScienceEinsteinTelescope2023}.
+Because of the proximity of the collocated detectors~\cite{ET_design_report}, the noise in each of the detectors is expected to have a non-negligible correlation.
+The correlation is likely coming from seismic perturbations, Newtonian noise \cite{janssensImpactCorrelatedSeismic2022,janssensCorrelated01Hz40HzSeismic2024}, and magnetic fluctuation \cite{janssensCorrelated11000Hz2023,janssensImpactSchumannResonances2021}.
+While the literature recognizes the profound implications of correlated noise, existing research predominantly addresses its influence on the search of isotropic stochastic \ac{GW} background \cite{janssensImpactCorrelatedSeismic2022,janssensCorrelated11000Hz2023,janssensCorrelated01Hz40HzSeismic2024,janssensImpactSchumannResonances2021}.
+A recent study \cite{janssensCorrelated01Hz40HzSeismic2024} reports that the seismic correlations are significant over several hundreds of meters to a few kilometers in the frequency range 0.01--40 Hz.
+Notably, the impact of correlated noise on \ac{GW} transients has not been factored into the most recent extensive evaluation of various \ac{ET} designs \cite{Branchesi_2023_ET_science_case}.
 This omission highlights an important gap in our understanding and underscores the necessity for comprehensive studies that integrate the effects of correlated noise into the evaluation of detector configurations, thereby ensuring more accurate and robust design comparisons for the ET.